cppalliance/safe-cpp/proposal/draft.md

 ### unsafe subscripts

-There's one more prominent use of the `unsafe` token: it suppresses runtime bounds checks in subscript operations on both builtin and user-defined types.
+There's one more prominent use of the `unsafe` token: it suppresses runtime bounds checks in subscript operations on both built-in and user-defined types.
 For applications where nanoseconds matter, developers may want to forego runtime bounds checking.
 In Safe C++, this is straight forward.
 Just write `; unsafe` in your array, slice or vector subscript.

 [**unsafe_bounds.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/unsafe_bounds.cxx) -- [(Compiler Explorer)](https://godbolt.org/z/9xajqhrvc)
 ```cpp